 - Concerns about a Chinese invasion of Taiwan have intensified in recent years, with both China and the U.S. seeing it as an increasingly vital asset and stepping up their military activities in the area.

-- Russia’s invasion of Ukraine, and China’s close strategic partnership with Russia, has added to fears that the Chinese could seize this opportunity to invade Taiwan.
+- Russia’s invasion of Ukraine, and China’s close strategic partnership with Russia, have added to fears that the Chinese could seize this opportunity to invade Taiwan.

 - As well as its exposure to geopolitical risk, Taiwan is also susceptible to major earthquakes and volcanic activity, because of its location on the Pacific Ring of Fire.